matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 - Members of the Core Team and community will review and discuss the PR in the comments and in relevant rooms on Matrix.
 Discussion outside of GitHub should be summarised in a comment on the PR.
-- At some point a member of the Core Team will propose a motion for a final comment period (FCP) with a *disposition* of merge, close or postpone.
-This is usually preceded with a comment summarising the current state of the discussion, along with reasoning for the motion.
+- When a member of the Core Team believes that no new discussion points are being made, they will propose a motion for a final comment period (FCP), along with a *disposition* of either merge, close or postpone.
+This FCP is provided to allow a short period of time for any invested party to provide a final objection before a major decision is made.
+If sufficient reasoning is given, an FCP can be cancelled.
+It is often preceded by a comment summarising the current state of the discussion, along with reasoning for its occurrence.
-- A concern can be raised by a Core Team member at any time, which will block the FCP from beginning.
+- A concern can be raised by a Core Team member at any time, which will block an FCP from beginning.
 An FCP will only begin when a **majority** of core team members agree on its outcome, and all existing concerns have been resolved.
 - The FCP will then begin and last for 5 days, giving anyone else some time to speak up before it concludes.
 On its conclusion, the disposition of the FCP will be carried out.
-If sufficient reasoning against the disposition is is raised, the FCP can be cancelled and the MSC will continue to evolve accordingly.
+If sufficient reasoning against the disposition is raised, the FCP can be cancelled and the MSC will continue to evolve accordingly.
 - Once the proposal has been accepted and merged, it is time to submit the